Correction & corpus rebuild — SOoL v2.0.0, 6 August 2026

 Higher than NI and JC because AI is not a problem of vagueness or competing norms — it is a displacement of the institutional norm by personal will.
 When a decision-maker's preferences substitute for the governing rule, the chain loses its institutional grounding at the N1→N2 link.
 The authority source continues to exist formally, but the norm it issues is no longer traceable to that source — it is traceable to the individual's own disposition.
 This severs the relationship that makes norms institutional rather than personal.
 Post-Loper Bright, AI is expected to become more common in administrative and securities cases as agencies attempt to extend their authority through enforcement action rather than rulemaking — using prosecutorial discretion to create new norms without going through the statutory authority process.

-RF0.11Recognition Failure — court denies the right (most common CT)N6/N7
+RF0.11Recognition Failure — court denies the right (v1 frequency withdrawn)N6/N7

 Lower than RCL and RPF despite appearing in roughly 65% of corpus cases.
 This reflects a core theoretical principle: frequency does not imply severity.
+The 65% figure is withdrawn.
+It was produced by v1 annotation RULE 5, which forced RF wherever Node 7 failed; RF was not the most common contradiction type, it was an automatic one.
+With the rule removed, RF stands at 3.0% across the completed corpus, and much of what it had absorbed is properly Correlativity Contradiction — CC, which v1 recorded just 3 times corpus-wide, now appears in 18.9% of cases and reaches 30.7% in §1983.
+The weight rationale below is unaffected — it never depended on the frequency — but the “most common CT” label above does not hold: the most common type on v2 data is Norm Indeterminacy at 53.8%.
 RF fires when the court denies the claimant's asserted right — the legal effect fails to be recognized.
 This is structurally serious and consequential, but no Hohfeldian correlation is violated: there is no acknowledged right without a correlative duty, because the right is simply denied.
 The court is operating coherently within the system — it has evaluated the claim and found it insufficient.
 The relatively modest weight reflects that RF is the normal operation of a legal system that evaluates claims and sometimes rejects them, rather than a fundamental ontological rupture.

 FM0.11Fact Manipulation — the factual foundation is corruptedN4